hanshopkins/CudaCrossCorrelations/README.md

 * Put all files in the same directory.

-* Run setup.py to compile all the shared object files
+* Run build in setup.py to compile all the shared object files with the command: python3 -c 'from setup import build; build()'

 * Install NVCC